Mission of the Eurasian Coalition on Male Health

 We work in the countries of EECA to ensure that:

-- The level of stigma towards MSM and trans* people decreases, especially among sexual, reproductive, and psychological health service providers.
+- The level of stigma towards gay and other MSM and trans* people has been reduced, primarily among health care providers.

-- MSM-service organizations recognize the importance of human rights in the HIV response and LGBT organizations include sexual and reproductive health issues in their work.
+- HIV-service organizations serving MSM and trans* people acknowledge the value of human rights in HIV prevention; while LGBT organizations include sexual and reproductive health care into their agenda.

-- Governmental, non-governmental, and international organizations and private-sector stakeholders partner up to build health service systems for MSM and trans* people.
-Representatives of MSM service- and LGBT organizations should be included in coordinating and working structures at the international and national levels.
+- State, non-governmental, international organizations and businesses have partnered up in creating health care services for MSM and trans* people.
+Representatives of HIV-service organizations, dealing with MSM and trans* people, as well as LGBT organizations are members of coordination and operational structures at international, national and local levels.

 ECOM’s statute or Articles of Association can be viewed here.